Mass General Researchers Uncover Biomarkers that Could Lead to More Patients Getting Immunotherapy

 The Clinic for Reproductive Health and Cancer at Massachusetts General Hospital provides guidance on fertility preservation for cancer patients to help protect their future reproductive options.

 Diagnosis may be done by a gynecologist.
 Or you may see a gynecologic oncologist.
-These healthcare providers specialize in treating cancers and other diseases of the female reproductive organs.
+These providers specialize in treating cancers and other diseases of the female reproductive organs.

 You may have one or more of the following tests: